 Many Christian women who are victims of domestic abuse end up having to leave their church.
 This happened to me and I still grieve for the fellowship that I was part of for 35 years.
-This blog looks at the issues regarding moving to a new church that I experienced – and three examples of God’s grace and love in enabling me to start afresh in a new fellowship.

 After my first marriage of 20 years ended, I was single for 14 years and very cautious about meeting a potential new partner.
 During my single years I got to know a Christian man; he joined my church and after many years we married in 2014.
 Within months I was frightened for my life and daily struggling with how his manipulations were trapping me.
 I slowly acknowledged that very subtly, during our entire courtship, the tell-tale signs were slowly building up.
 To cut long story short – my church would not acknowledge the abuse – or understand the danger I was in.
 I left.

 It is all very well finding a new church, but not when one feels ostracised and disbelieved by one’s previous church – at which the abuser still worships.
 I felt ashamed (of what?), crushingly under-confident, shy – and fearful.
 But God was and is bigger than this!
 Here are three points that show how graciously God guided and cared for me during this time.

 In what is now my new church, I attended for six months before ever saying a word to anyone.
 I felt worthless and didn’t know how to open my mouth without crying.

 But my new church has a prayer ministry at the end of every service, and one Sunday I tentatively went to the front.
 My prayer partner met what was an inconsolable weeping on my part with a few facts thrown in.
 She led me to Joshua 1 and prayed for strength, bravery and protection.
 I felt so heard, so understood.
 And I felt God was strengthening me.